treytomes/rlox/README.md

     - Replace ! / && / || with not/and/or.
 Use boolean operations with true/false.
 With numbers, error if not integer and use bitwise ops.
 - Implement the ternary operator.
     - I expect this will be above the precedence of equality.

-- "a" * 4 = "aaaa"
-    - This should error out if not an integer.

 ## Musings